RJKAZ/advanced-javascript-/algorithms-and-data-structures/problem-solving-patterns-notes.md

 this has a time complexity of - O(n)

 a soultion with 2 loops is always superior a solution with 2 nested loops

+Anagram Challenge

+- Given two strings, write a function to determine if the second string is an anagram of the first.

+all words are single words, lowercase, with no numbers/spaces/special characters

+An anagram is a word, phrase, or name, formed by rearranging the letters of another, such as cinema, formed from iceman

+- jump to the JavaScript for this.